Welcome to Shakespeare in the Park 2026!

 About the Cast

-Shakespeare in the Park’s 2026 season is brought to life by an all-female ensemble of Four Powerhouse Actresses, performing every role across both productions.
-Longtime SitP favorite Libby Amato, a cornerstone of the company whose unforgettable performances include a one-woman Hamlet and Beatrice in last summer’s puppet Much Ado About Nothing.; Rebekah Farr, acclaimed for her work with The Constructivists and on staff with Pink Umbrella Theatre; Alicia Rice, playwright and fearless physical comedian with swashbuckling range; and Bree Beelow*, a musical comedy standout recently seen at Milwaukee Chamber Theatre.
-Together, these four artists transform into dozens of characters, bringing versatility, humor, and heart to the 2026 season. * Member of Actors' Equity Association |
+Shakespeare in the Park’s 2026 season will be brought to life by a fully femme ensemble of Powerhouse Actors, performing every role across both productions.
+Longtime SitP favorite Libby Amato, a cornerstone of the company whose unforgettable performances include a one-woman Hamlet and Beatrice in last summer’s puppet Much Ado About Nothing.; Rebekah Farr, acclaimed for their work with The Constructivists and on staff with Pink Umbrella Theatre; and Bree Beelow*, a musical comedy standout recently seen at Milwaukee Chamber Theatre.
+Finally, hot off their return to Milwaukee from three years with the Royal Shakespeare Company in Stratford-Upon-Avon, Annalyse (Al) Lapajenko rounds out the cast beautifully.
+Together our four artists will transform into dozens of characters, bring humor, heart, panache and perhaps a wee touch of ferocity to the 2026 season. * Member of Actors' Equity Association |

 |